All Episodes

 Same thing with trade.

-When when the when the director of national intelligence reports that the Chinese last year stole three hundred and sixty billion dollars in intellectual property, twice the amount of our total exports to China.
+When the director of national intelligence reports that the Chinese last year stole $360 billion in intellectual property, twice the amount of our total exports to China, I think we ought to have some pretty tough negotiations.

 That doesn't mean you want a trade war, and it doesn't mean that you don't respect the Chinese.

-But you know, it's not their fault that we're so stupid that we let them steal from us.
+But, you know, it's not their fault that we're so stupid that we let them steal from us.

-You know, let me I think there are big differences.
+You know, let me ⁇ I think there are big differences.

 His harsh commentary about Trump bothers me.

-I think it's somewhat unfair, and I don't I don't see him using that same language against Obama or Hillary, just like I think John Kasich, if it was the DNC here, would welcome them to the state of Ohio, and that's the same.
+And I don't see him using that same language against Obama or Hillary, just like I think John Kasich, if it was the DNC here, would welcome them to the state of Ohio.

-Well no, no, I now wait a second.
+Well, no, no, no, wait a second.

-Um you you and I don't often disagree this directly.
+You and I don't often disagree this directly.

-But for example, he Ryan is the guy who wrote the letter demanding that they withdraw Hillary's security clearances.
+But for example, Ryan is the guy who wrote the letter demanding that they withdraw Hillary's security clearances.

-But uh but but that uh that you're not addressing my points, though.
+But you're not addressing my points, though.

-Uh I think he's been outspoken and disagreeing on trade.
+I think he's been outspoken and disagreeing on trade.

-He's been outspoken and uh outspoken on disagreeing on immigration, even used the term racist, and then he's been outspoken on Muslim immigration and and refugees.
+And then he's been outspoken on Muslim immigration and refugees.

-And I just think that he's been more harsh in his rhetoric towards Ob towards Donald Trump than Obama or Hillary, and uh the fact that he's a late comer to this doesn't impress me.
+And I just think that he's been more harsh in his rhetoric towards Donald Trump than Obama or Hillary.

 Well, it impresses me because Paul Ryan has enormously high positive ratings among Republicans.